 One of the events that began the approval rating’s downward trend was Congress’s divisive debate over national deficits.
 A deficit is what results when Congress spends more than it has available.
 It then conducts additional deficit spending by increasing the national debt.
 Many modern economists contend that during periods of economic decline, the nation should run deficits, because additional government spending has a stimulative effect that can help restart a sluggish economy.
 Despite this benefit, voters rarely appreciate deficits.
 They see Congress as spending wastefully during a time when they themselves are cutting costs to get by.

 The disconnect between the common public perception of running a deficit and its legitimate policy goals is frequently exploited for political advantage.
 For example, while running for the presidency in 2008, Barack Obama slammed the deficit spending of the George W. Bush presidency, saying it was “unpatriotic.”
 This sentiment echoed complaints Democrats had been issuing for years as a weapon against President Bush’s policies.
 Following the election of President Obama and the Democratic takeover of the Senate, the concern over deficit spending shifted parties, with Republicans championing a spendthrift policy as a way of resisting Democratic policies.

-Find your representative at the U.S. House website and then explore his or her website and social media accounts to see whether the issues on which your representative spends time are the ones you think are most appropriate.
+Find your representative at the U.S. House website and then explore their website and social media accounts to see whether the issues on which your representative spends time are the ones you think are most appropriate.

 See the Chapter 11.3 Review for a summary of this section, the key vocabulary, and some review questions to check your knowledge.